serenity-rs/poise/README.md

     - `discard_spare_arguments`: Don't throw an error if the user supplies too many arguments
     - `hide_in_help`: Hide this command in help menus
     - `ephemeral`: Make bot responses ephemeral if possible
-        - Only `poise::send_reply` and related functions respect this preference
+        - Only poise's function, like `poise::send_reply`, respect this preference
     - `required_permissions`: Permissions which the command caller needs to have
     - `owners_only`: Restricts command callers to the list of owners specified in framework options
 - `Context` is the first parameter of all command functions.
 It's an enum over either PrefixContext or SlashContext, which contain a variety of context data each.
 Context provides some utility methods to access data present in both PrefixContext and SlashContext, like `author()` or `created_at()`